rodrigofaccioli/drugdesign/README.md

 drugdesign
 ==========
-came about an initiative to develop a collaborative project in drug design area.
+came about as an initiative to develop a collaborative project in drug design area.
 Nowadays, this project allows to perform virtual screening.
 It employs AutoDock Vina and MGLTools-1.5.6 softwares.